 How we get there – We need to rewrite the rules of our justice system to:

 - Make greater investment in prevention and treatment: mental health and addiction services, job training, economic opportunity.

 - Give people a chance to start over through training, opportunity, and removing arbitrary barriers.

 - Assure that law enforcement agencies train their officers to pursue evidence, avoid racial profiling, and treat all communities with respect.

-- End the practice of using the criminal justice system as a way to raise revenues, by prohibiting quotas, dramatically lowering fines and penalties and ending the practice of putting people in prison when they can’t afford to pay fines.
+- End the practice of using the justice system as a way to raise revenues, by prohibiting quotas, dramatically lowering fines and penalties and ending the practice of putting people in prison when they can’t afford to pay fines.

-- It’s up to us to demand that our elected officials create a criminal justice system based on core American values – equal treatment, opportunity and freedom.
+- It’s up to us to demand that our elected officials create a justice system based on core American values – equal treatment, opportunity and freedom.

 Call to action – Together we can create a justice system that supports safe, thriving communities.